Back Injury In Philadelphia

 Back Injuries are among the most common kinds of Traumatic Injuries occurring in the general population.
 Whether it is a Car Accident, Slip and Fall or trip and fall, or even Product Based Injury, back treatment is part of the medical regimen for most of these cases.
 At the same time, back injuries are some of the most hotly contested claims in the insurance industry for the following reasons:

 - Many claims are complicated by pre-existing back treatment

 - Depending on the age of the victim, insurance companies often try to claim that the victim had prior back issues (for example, an 85-year-old man)

 - Unless proven wrong, insurance representatives will argue that back pain is part of daily life

-At The Law offices of Greg Prosmushkin, P.C., we work with victims with back injuries every single day.
-Our staff knows the medicine, and our lawyers know how to present our clients.
-If you or a loved one were injured in an accident and you have back complaints, give us a call.
+At The Law Offices of Greg Prosmushkin, P.C., we work with victims with back injuries every single day.
+Our staff knows the medicine, and our Philadelphia Injury Lawyers know how to present our clients.
+If you or a loved one were Injured in an Accident and you have back complaints, give us a call.
 We can help you through the entire process.
-Even if you simply have a question, or want a quick analysis of your claim, call us.
+Even if you have a question, or want a quick analysis of your claim, call us.
 There is no fee for a consultation, so your call is entirely free.

 If you or a loved one were injured in an accident, consider calling The Law Offices of Greg Prosmushkin, P.C.
-We know how to handle new injuries and aggravation of prior injuries.
-If you are unsure about your case, or just want to confirm what you already knew, please remember that our consultations are always free of charge.
+We know how to handle new and aggravation of prior injuries.
+Please remember that our consultations are always free if you are unsure about your case or want to confirm what you already know.